-- To schedule a site interrogation the site must be set up correctly in the workspace. - To print a graph the graph must be predefined and saved in the workspace. - To import a file a CSV file must be present in the location specified.
+- To schedule a site interrogation the site must be set up correctly in the workspace. - To print a graph the graph must be predefined and saved in the workspace. - To import a file, a CSV, IGD, or ADFM data or station file must be present in the location specified.